 Honey has a practically indefinite shelf life, provided it’s stored properly.
 If your jar comes with a best-by date, that date is most likely there only for legal reasons.
 The honey will stay perfectly fine for years to come.
 Unless it’s a heavily processed honey, in which case its quality can start to deteriorate over time slowly.

 |Honey (unopened or opened)||Stays fine indefinitely|

 Does Honey Go Bad?

-The most important piece of information here is that crystallized honey is not bad by any means.
-It’s normal for honey to crystallize over time.
-The time it takes to do that depends on the variety of honey and the temperature at which it’s stored.
-Raw natural honey tends to crystallize faster than a commercial one.
-Also, the cheap, heavily processed honey takes forever to crystallize, so the fact that your honey crystallized is a good thing.
+The most important piece of information here is that crystallized honey isn’t spoiled by any means.
+It’s normal for it to crystallize over time.
+The time it takes depends on the variety of honey and the temperature at which you store it.
+Raw natural honey tends to crystallize faster than the commercial one.
+Furthermore, the cheap, heavily processed honey takes forever to crystallize, so the fact that yours did is a good thing.

 You can easily tell if there’s something wrong with the honey when you taste it.
 If the taste doesn’t resemble typical, natural honey taste, it has gone bad.

 What To Do When Honey Crystallizes?

 Liquifying honey is not that difficult.
-There are a couple ways you can do this:
+There are a couple of ways you can do this: